Natural Baby Life logo (480 x 130)

 In most cases, routine oral care is the answer for preventing bad breath in babies and adults alike.
 Proper dental care and oral health begins before baby’s first tooth appears.
 According to the American Academy of Pediatrics, you should start caring for baby’s oral health before they even start teething.

-To prevent oral health complications, like occasional bad breath, and early tooth decay in infants, the following steps are recommended to keep baby’s mouth and teeth healthy:
+To prevent oral health complications, like occasional bad breath and early tooth decay in infants, the following steps are recommended to keep baby’s mouth and teeth healthy:

 • Before baby’s teeth erupt, you can clear away harmful bacteria by rubbing a clean, wet washcloth over their gums after each feeding or use an infant toothbrush with water to do the same.

-• When baby’s first teeth appear, you can begin using a small amount of infant toothpaste (about the size of a grain of rice) and an infant toothbrush to begin brushing baby’s teeth and gums twice daily.
+• When baby’s first teeth appear, begin using a small amount of infant toothpaste (about the size of a grain of rice) and an infant toothbrush to begin brushing baby’s teeth and gums twice daily.
 Speak with your pediatrician or a pediatric dentist about using fluoride.

 • As your baby gets more teeth, continue to practice routine dental care to include flossing and practice spitting to prevent swallowing toothpaste.